transposit-connectors/slack_new_user_notifications/README.md

 1. [Fork this app on Transposit](https://console.transposit.com/t/transposit-sample/slack_terms_of_service_sample?readme=true)
 2. Authenticate your API token with Slack
-3. Authenticate slackbot's API token with the Client iD in your Slack App under Authentication.
-4. Under configuration, set slackbot `AccessTokenPath` to `bot.bot_access_token` and the scope to the OAuth values in your app.
-5. Set up your Airtable workspace for use as a database.
+3. Set up your Airtable workspace for use as a database.

 #### Enable the Events API